Sgudkov/TR_COPY_RELEASE/README.md

 ![alt text](https://github.com/Sgudkov/TR_COPY_RELEASE/blob/main/GRID.jpg).

-> Your can overview only your requests.
+> You can overview only your requests.

 #### 3. Buttons "Copy and release" and "Copy".